Skip to main content

 15-Day Acknowledgment Deadline

-Every insurer must acknowledge receipt of every communication regarding a claim within 15 calendar days.
+Upon receiving notice of claim, every insurer must immediately — but in no event more than 15 calendar days later — acknowledge receipt of the claim.
 The acknowledgment must include the name of the person handling the claim and how to contact them.

-Why this matters: If you send a letter, email, or leave a voicemail about your claim and hear nothing back within 15 days, the insurer has already violated the regulations.
+Why this matters: If you file a claim and hear nothing back within 15 days, the insurer has already violated the regulations.
 Start your documentation clock from day one.

 Responding to Policyholder Communications